Answer all the questions

 Topic: Abolition of the Slave Trade

-⭐ The British Parliament passed the Abolition Act of 1807, which made it illegal to engage in the slave trade within the British Empire.
+In 1807, Britain passed a law called the Abolition Act, which made the slave trade illegal in the British Empire.

 Explanation: